 - MS Word is the preferred word-processing program.
 Please do not upload anything as a PDF file; the system will build a PDF for you.

-- All text elements (title page, abstract, main text, references, appendices, figure legends, and tables) should be in a single file.
+- The following text elements (abstract, main text, references, appendices, figure legends, and tables) should be in a single file.

 - Number pages consecutively and double-space text.

 - Each figure file should be created at the proper resolution (see guidelines below) and uploaded as a separate file (TIFF or EPS are the preferred formats).

 - The comments section should include the names, affiliations, and email addresses of three potential reviewers.
 Final solicitation of reviewers will be at the Editor's discretion.